Leandr0Duar7e/42Cursus_Born2BeRoot/README.md

 tcp - Transmission Control Protocol is one of the main protocols of IP.
 It solves some of the problems of data transmission between different pcs.
 It is the protocol number 6 in IP.
 This video explains how it works : https://www.youtube.com/watch?v=4IMc3CaMhyY&t=341s

-The you need to study for evaluation.
+Then you need to study for evaluation.
 Did it using all the information above and the next repositories:

 https://github.com/benmaia/42_Born2beRoot/tree/master/Evaluation